tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 ~~~~~~~~~~

 These two mechanisms can be complementary.
 A server could use credentials for
-clients that support them, while using LURK to support legacy clients.
+clients that support them, while using [KEYLESS] to support legacy clients.

 It is possible to address the short-lived certificate concerns above by
-automating certificate issuance, e.g., with ACME {{?RFC8555}}.
-In
+automating certificate issuance, e.g., with Automated Certificate Managmeent
-addition to requiring frequent operationally-critical interactions with an
+Encvironment (ACME) {{?RFC8555}}.
+In addition to requiring frequent
-external party, this makes the server operator dependent on the CA's
+operationally-critical interactions with an external party, this makes
-willingness to issue certificates with sufficiently short lifetimes.
-It also
+the server operator dependent on the CA's willingness to issue certificates
-fails to address the issues with algorithm support.
-Nonetheless, existing
+with sufficiently short lifetimes.
+It also fails to address the issues with
-automated issuance APIs like ACME may be useful for provisioning credentials
+algorithm support.
+Nonetheless, existing automated issuance APIs like ACME
-within an operator network.
+may be useful for provisioning credentials within an operator network.

 # Delegated Credentials